jermbo/BackToBasics/README.md

 ## Who is this course for?

-This corse is designed to reintroduce you to concepts that you might be using on a daily basis but don't really understand why.
+This course is designed to reintroduce you to concepts that you might be using on a daily basis but don't really understand why.

 This is targeted towards individuals who have been using JavaScript for one to three years who want to take their knowledge to the next level.